Visiting Inle Lake

 When you think of Myanmar, it’s probably the thousands of temples in Bagan that come to mind.
 And it’s understandable, given the exceptional heritage it is.
 But quickly, travelers got to know another destination inside Myanmar that became a real hit as well: Inle Lake.

-With 116 sq. km, it is Myanmar’s second largest lake, and it is a true jewel.
-Not only it has a high landscape & nature value, but it also offers really fascinating insights of the culture of Myanmar.
+With 116 sq. km, it is Myanmar’s second-largest lake, and it is a true jewel.
+Not only does it have a high landscape & nature value, but it also offers really fascinating insights into the culture of Myanmar.

 As Myanmar is opening up to tourism, it is inevitable that Inle Lake will become more and more popular as well, but I believe it is still time to go and enjoy the serenity of this place.

 I visited the lake in October, which is the beginning of the best season to visit Inle Lake (October to March), even though you have an even better chance of good weather from November to February).
 In any case, I had a nice, pleasant sunny weather.

 As Inle Lake is an absolute must-see in Myanmar, I wrote this article to help you prepare for your trip and help you not miss anything on and around the lake.

 Best way to visit: Find a local with a boat to take you around

 How To Get To Inle Lake?